AnishXavier/Cortana-Intelligence-Gallery-Content/Tutorials/Deep-Learning-for-Text-Classification-in-Azure/README.md

 abcdefghijklmnopqrstuvwxyz0123456789-,;.!?:'\"/\\|_@#$%^&*~`+ =<>()[]{}
 ```

-For each character in the sentence, we compute a 1 hot encoding, i.e., for each column, we assign a 1 to the corresponding row.
+For each character in the sentence, we compute a 1 hot encoding vector, i.e., for each column, we assign a 1 to the corresponding row.
 As it is usually done when using images with DNNs, the size of the matrix is fixed.
 Therefore, all sentences are trimmed to a maximum of 1014 characters.
 In the case the sentence is shorter, the matrix is padded with spaces.
 At the end, each encoded sentence has a size of 69, which is the length of the vocabulary, times 1014, which is the length of the sentence.

 ## Convolution with Characters

 A convolution allows to generate hierarchical representations mapping from the inputs, to the internal layers, and to the outputs.
-Each layer sequentially extracts features from small windows of the input sequence and aggregates the information through an activation function.
-This windows, normally referred as kernels, propagates the local relationships of the data over the hidden layers.
+Each layer sequentially extracts features from small windows in the input sequence and aggregates the information through an activation function.
+These windows, normally referred as kernels, propagate the local relationships of the data over the hidden layers.

-The next image represents an example of a kernel in an image and in a sentence.
+The next image represents an example of a kernel in an image (left) and in a sentence (right).

 <p align="center">
 <img src="https://mxnetstorage.blob.core.windows.net/public/nlp/kernel.png" alt="Kernel in images and sentences" width="60%"/>